scrabbletank/farhome-rules/book-docs/rules-book.md

 #### Attribute Saves
 Attribute saves use the same rules as rolling a skill with one exception: negative attribute scores do not replace normal dice with bad dice.
 This means that the lowest you can roll is 5 normal dice.
 However, other effects, such as being poisoned, still add dice.
 In almost every case when you roll an attribute save you are seen as the defender, with the roll siding in your favor on a tie.

 In some cases your GM may ask you to make a raw attribute roll.
-Rolling a raw attribute uses your attribute save proficiency and is effected by negative scores.
+Rolling a raw attribute uses your attribute save proficiency and is affected by negative scores.

-<div class='pageNumber auto' style='color:black;  padding-right: 7mm;'></div>
+<div class='pageNumber auto' style='color:black;   padding-right: 11mm;'></div>
 \page

 #### Wound Dice